FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-07.md

 for a specifically chosen set of trials.

-Take a set of all full-length trials performed at the relevant lower bound, sorted by decreasing forwarding rate.
+Take a set of all full-length trials performed at the relevant lower bound, sorted by decreasing trial forwarding rate.
 The sum of the durations of those trials may be less than the goal duration sum, or not.
-If it is less, add an imaginary trial result with zero forwarding rate, such that the new sum of durations is equal to the goal duration sum.
+If it is less, add an imaginary trial result with zero trial forwarding rate, such that the new sum of durations is equal to the goal duration sum.
 This is the set of trials to use.
 The q-value for the quantile
 is the goal exceed ratio.
-If the quantile touches two trials, the larger forwarding rate (from the trial result sorted earlier) is used.
+If the quantile touches two trials, the larger trial forwarding rate (from the trial result sorted earlier) is used.
 The resulting quantity is the conditional throughput of the goal in question.

 First example.
 For zero exceed ratio, when goal duration sum has been reached.
-The conditional throughput is the smallest forwarding rate among the trials.
+The conditional throughput is the smallest trial forwarding rate among the trials.

 Second example.
 For zero exceed ratio, when goal duration sum has not been reached yet.